 What type of content do you primarily create?

-YouTube studio setup: 6 video equipment essentials
+YouTube studio setup equipment guide

 - Camera